Xiradorn/xdojonavbar/README.md

 ----

-## Update - Sublevel menu customization
+## Update - Multilevel Menu customization
 This step is a bit more complicated, but not so much.

+#### Single-Level vs Multi-Level Menu structure
 First i want show the difference between a single line menu and a multilevel step.
 So the single line is just this piece of code:

 	<li><a href="#link1"><i class="fa fa-home"></i> Link1 <i class="fa fa-caret-down"></i></a></li>